pmd/pmd/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce:**

-1. Compile the project: `mvn verify`
-2. Run PMD: `run.sh pmd -d src -f xml -R ruleset.xml`
+Please provide detailed steps for how we can reproduce the bug.

+1.  ... (e.g. if you're using maven: `mvn clean verify`)
+2.  ...

 **Running PMD through:** *[CLI | Ant | Maven | Gradle | Designer | Other]*